Science

 What menstrual blood is.

 Menstrual effluent is not just blood.
 It is a biological composite — peripheral blood that has crossed the endometrium, shed endometrial epithelial cells and stromal tissue, immune cells (T cells, NK cells, macrophages), endometrial extracellular matrix, and a contribution of cervicovaginal fluid [1][2].
-Proteomic surveys have identified thousands of proteins in menstrual blood, with overlap to and divergence from the plasma proteome [3]; the reproductive-biology literature on endometrial regeneration further details its cellular content [2].
+Proteomic surveys have identified thousands of proteins in menstrual blood, with overlap to and divergence from the plasma proteome [3].

 Two properties are clinically distinctive.
-First, the sample is composite: in the same volume of effluent there is signal from systemic circulation (peripheral blood) and signal from the gynecological tract (endometrium, cervix).
+First, the sample is composite: in the same volume of effluent there is signal from systemic circulation and signal from the gynecological tract.
 Second, the sample is recurring: a substantial subset of women produce it monthly for decades, without intervention, instrumentation, or behavior change.
 No other clinical sample combines those two properties.

 Sample type